 In the Indian craftsmen and artisans are just as much capacity to make exquisite merchandise as those in the west, or perhaps, even more.
-The Indian crafts didn’t just originate from the idea of generating revenue.
+The Indian inspire art and crafts didn’t just originate from the idea of generating revenue.
 They originated from the concept of culture, tradition, and utility.
-The history of Indian handicrafts is that of cultural adornment and a colonial struggle from which the skilled artisans and craftspeople emerged out stronger than ever, to be known worldwide later.
-The traditions of Indian arts and crafts are rooted deeply in the lap of history.
-Since the Indus-valley civilization in 3000 BC, several forms of arts and crafts have been originated and flourished.
+The history of Indian inspire art and handicrafts is that of cultural adornment and a colonial struggle from which the skilled artisans and craftspeople emerged out stronger than ever, to be known worldwide later.
+The traditions of Indian inspire art and craft are rooted deeply in the lap of history.
+Since the Indus-valley civilization in 3000 BC, several forms of inspire art and craft have been originated and flourished.

-ExpoBazaar, a subsidiary of India Exposition Mart Limited (IEML) is a b2b online platform that showcases India’s artistic curated merchandise under the home, hospitality, and wellness segment focuses on taking this age-old legacy to international markets, while also promoting them in the Indian markets.
+ExpoBazaar, a subsidiary of India Exposition Mart Limited (IEML) is a b2b online wholesale platform that showcases India’s artistic curated merchandise under the home, hospitality, and wellness segment.
+It focuses on taking this age-old legacy to international markets, while also promoting them in the Indian markets.
 Currently, the platform showcases over product categories and plans to add more as the business moves forwards along the course.

-The global wholesale platform is driven by the objective of providing and providing small businesses with technology in craft in areas such as product development, merchandise concepts, consumer trends, e-commerce photography, quality assurance, inventory management, packaging, logistics, and finance.
-Bringing the local sellers on board, assisting them in developing their brands, and leading them through the supply chain process would contribute significantly to the development of a vibrant e-commerce ecosystem and the ‘Made in India’ brand.
+The global wholesale platform is driven by the objective of providing and providing small businesses with technology in inspire art and craft in areas such as product development, handicraft making, merchandise concepts, consumer trends, e-commerce photography, quality assurance, inventory management, packaging, logistics, and finance.
+Bringing the local sellers on board, assisting them in developing their brands, and leading them through the supply chain process.
+It would contribute significantly to the development of a vibrant e-commerce ecosystem and the ‘Made in India’ brand.

-ExpoBazaar will collaborate closely with its team to reach a broad range of rural entrepreneurs, with a particular emphasis on women-led businesses, differently-abled entrepreneurs, artisans, and weavers, who frequently face barriers such as a lack of working capital, inadequate infrastructure, and insufficient training.
+ExpoBazaar will collaborate closely with its team to reach a broad range of rural entrepreneurs, with a particular emphasis on women-led businesses, differently-abled entrepreneurs, Indian artisans, and weavers.
+Those who frequently face barriers such as a lack of working capital, inadequate infrastructure, and insufficient training.
 IEML conducted a comprehensive assessment of these groups’ pain points and objectives and developed ExpoBazaar to address their concerns and make it easier for them to advertise and sell online.